 This tiramisu, or “pick me up” dessert is wonderful during the holidays or any time of year.
 It’s probably best to plan to share it with others because resisting the temptation to eat it all by yourself is so hard!

-The recipe for the ladyfingers is down below on the recipe card or you can bookmark the full post here: Vegan Ladyfingers.
+The recipe for the ladyfingers is down below on the recipe card or you can bookmark the full post here for later: Vegan Ladyfingers.

 Reasons To Love This Recipe